avabellaw/shark-quiz/readme.md

     * Gives easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
     * I added the @font-faces onto the end of my stylesheet.
 This is quicker than the browser making two requests, the first being for the aforementioned stylesheet containing each @font-face.
 * JQuery
-    * JavaSript library with tools to more efficiently manipulate the DOM.
+    * JavaScript library with tools to more efficiently manipulate the DOM.
 * Tippy.js
     * Creates tooltips that can be turned off/on programmatically.
 Used for the next question button and the username validation.
 * Popperjs